OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 Search for [issues with the "SpringCleaning" label, on Github](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning).

-Fork, refactor and create a Pull Request from your Head to the Base of the Parent.
+Fork, refactor and create a Pull Request from your Head to the Base of the Parent repository.

 **How do I know my contribution is ready to be accepted?**